Christopher Tallon

 I made the song for TRBM, which stands for The Reluctant Book Marketer, a podcast for authors who are trying to get their books into more readers hands.
 This fun little song is the theme music for the show:

 I made the song for the upcoming web series Black Don’t Crack.
 I was asked to make “something that has a Mr. Rogers theme song meets Will Smith.
-This was the result and I was pretty happy with it, considering I don’t play piano and had to individually chart each piano note by hand:
+This was the result:

-“Trippy Slow” is one I made by request for an episode of A Talk In The Attic, in which people do drugs and go to a music festival:
+“Trippy Slow” is one I made by request for an episode of A Talk In The Attic in which people do drugs and go to a music festival.
+This song marks the moment when the acid kicks in:

 This song is for The Gig Economy Podcast.
 They asked for a little over a minute long that really rocked.
-The first demo I sent them didn’t rock enough, so I sent them this and they loved it:
+The first demo I sent them didn’t rock enough, so I sent them this:

-Theme/Intro Song for Creative Ops.
+Theme/Intro Song from when the show was called Creative Ops.
 That’s my voice, I swear.
 I adjusted the sound of it.

 “Break” is a song I made for my wife and promised not to sell to anyone, haha.
 So I use it on my show.
 It’s a nice relaxing song, don’t you think?